isomerpages/moe-princesselizabeth/_general-information/ICT Matters/Student iCon.md

-### Q1.
-What is the naming convention for Student iCON email address?
+### Q1.&nbsp;&nbsp;What is the naming convention for Student iCON email address?

-a.
-The student’s email address will be based on @students.edu.sg.
+a.&nbsp;&nbsp; &nbsp;The student’s email address will be based on @students.edu.sg.

-b.
-Any space in the full name will be replaced with an underscore.
+b.&nbsp;&nbsp; &nbsp;Any space in the full name will be replaced with an underscore.

-c.
-Should the student’s full name have words such as “Bte” and “s/o”, they will not appear in the email address.
+c.&nbsp;&nbsp; &nbsp;Should the student’s full name have words such as “Bte” and “s/o”, they will not appear in the email address.

-d.
-For cases where students share the same full name, we have added a numerical number (e.g. Jon\_Tan\_1, Jon\_Tan\_2) to differentiate their email addresses.
+d.&nbsp;&nbsp; &nbsp;For cases where students share the same full name, we have added a numerical number (e.g. Jon\_Tan\_1, Jon\_Tan\_2) to differentiate their email addresses.

+&nbsp;&nbsp;

 #### Q2.
 How can my child log in to Student iCON?

 Student iCON is web-based.
 Students can use their web browser in their internet- enabled computing or mobile devices to visit
-**[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)** to access Student iCON
+**[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)**&nbsp;to access Student iCON

-#### Q3.
-Which Operating System or browser should my students use?
+#### Q3.&nbsp;&nbsp; &nbsp;Which Operating System or browser should my students use?